renpy/renpy/sphinx/source/config.rst

 .. var:: config.implicit_with_none = True

-    If True, then by default the equivalent of a "with None" statement will be performed after interactions caused by dialogue, menus input, and imagemaps.
+    If True, then by default the equivalent of a :ref:`with None <with-none>` statement will be performed after interactions caused by dialogue, menus input, and imagemaps.
 This ensures that old screens will not show up in transitions.